Th30n/into-the-dungeon/README.txt

 The game features randomly created dungeons, monsters, items and scrolls.
-Can You survive Your dungeon crawling adventure and defeat the Evil that lurks on the 20th Dungeon Level ?!
+Can You survive Your dungeon crawling adventure and defeat the Evil that lurks on the 20th Dungeon Level?!

 Beware of the cursed items (especially potions)!
 You cannot unequip cursed items, and cursed potions can be lethal!